kstockw/website/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "ks6hv@virginia.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello!
+My name is Kayden Stockwell and I am a Ph.D. student at the University of Virginia.
+I study developmental psychology with a concentration in quantitative methods.
+My primary advisor is Dr. Vikram Jaswal and I study autistic social interaction and perceptions of autistic people.
+I also work with Dr. Tanya Evans to study live dyadic interactions using EEG hyperscanning.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am also passionate about increasing access for disabled students in higher education in addition to being active with local LGBTQ+ organizations.
+I aim to continue advocacy in these areas and to bring the queer and disability communities closer together.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}cv{{< /staticref >}}.